Down Payment Assistance Programs And Grants: What They Are And How They Work

-Most government and charity programs have strict definitions who qualifies as a first-time home buyer.
-If you haven’t had any kind of homeownership in the last 3 years, most state, federal and nonprofit programs consider you a first-time buyer, even if you owned a home before that 3-year period.
-You cannot own any form of rental or investment property and get first-time home buyer down payment assistance, even if you don’t live in the property.
+Most government and charity programs have strict definitions for who qualifies as a first-time home buyer.
+If you haven’t had any kind of homeownership in the last 3 years, most state, federal, local government and nonprofit programs consider you a first-time home buyer, even if you owned a home before that 3-year period.

-The most valuable form of down payment assistance?
-That would be grants.
-That’s because grants provide money that homeowners never have to repay – they’re a gift of free money.
+The most valuable form of down payment assistance is the grant.
+That’s because grants provide money that homeowners never have to repay – it’s considered a gift.

 Forgivable Loans (At 0% Interest)

 These loans come with an interest rate of 0%.
-Lenders will forgive them, meaning that owners won’t have to pay them back, after a certain number of years.
-Often, lenders will forgive the loan after 5 years, but they do have the option of not forgiving these loans for a longer period, even up to 15 or 20 years.
+Participating lenders will forgive them – meaning that owners won’t have to pay them back – after a certain number of years.
+Often, lenders will forgive the loan after 5 years, but they do have the option of making the forgiveness period as long as 15 or 20 years.

-You will, though, have to repay these loans if you move before the forgiveness period ends.
-For instance, if your lender says it will forgive your loan after 5 years and you move, refinance your loan or sell your home in 4 years, you’ll have to pay back all or a portion of your forgivable loan.
+You’ll have to repay these loans if you move before the forgiveness period ends.
+For instance, if your lender says they’ll forgive your loan after 5 years but you move, refinance your mortgage loan or sell your home in 4 years, you’ll have to pay back all or a portion of your forgivable loan.

 This second mortgage will usually be large enough to cover your entire down payment.